New York Cosmos (1971–1985): Decline of the Cosmos and the NASL

 After the retirement of Pelé in 1977, much of the progress that American soccer had made during his stay was lost; there was no star at the same level to replace him as the NASL's headline act.
+While the deep pockets of Warner Communications had allowed the Cosmos to run at a loss, much of the league had become caught up in an unsustainable level of spending trying to keep up with them.
 After enduring briefly during the late 1970s, attendances dropped after 1980.
 The sport's popularity fell and the media lost interest.
 The deal with broadcaster ABC to broadcast NASL matches was also lost in 1980, and the 1981 Soccer Bowl was only shown on tape delay.
-All of the franchises quickly became unprofitable, and a salary cap enforced before the 1984 season only delayed the inevitable.
+All of the franchises quickly became unprofitable, and a salary cap enforced before the 1984 season only slightly delayed the inevitable.
 The league folded at the end of 1984, following the loss of most of its franchises.